Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 - `str` - The string variable to be extracted.
 - `pattern` - The specified string pattern for the string to be replace.
 - `replace` - The new content of the string to be used.
-- `repeat` - An optional parameter, How many times will the pattern be replaced; Defualt value: `1`.
+- `repeat` - An optional parameter, How many times will the pattern be replaced; Default value: `1`.

 Example:
 ```lua